-Regulation Regarding Divorce (BACS/Associate Only)
+Regulation Regarding Divorce

-The Seminary holds the position that marriage is intended to be a lifelong covenant between one woman and one man.
-The primary biblical passages that support this understanding are: Matthew 5:32; 19:3-9; Mark 10:9; Luke 16:18 and Malachi 2:16.
-Therefore, the Seminary seeks to honor God's original intention of marriage and views divorce as a serious matter.
+Mid-America holds the position that marriage is intended to be a lifelong covenant between one woman and one man.
+The primary biblical passages that support this understanding are Matthew 5:32, 19:3-9; Mark 10:9, Luke 16:18, and Malachi 2:16.
+Therefore, Mid-America seeks to honor God's original intention of marriage and views divorce as a serious matter.

-The College understands that marital situations are unique and divorce is a reality, however certain courses within the BACS and associate degrees will, be relegated to those who are called and meet the qualifications of a pastor or overseer in 1 Timothy 3:1-7 and Titus 1:5-9 (men only, not divorced, spouse not divorced).
+The College understands that marital situations are unique and divorce is a reality, however certain courses within the Master of Arts, Bachelor, and Associate degree programs (Biblical Preaching 1 and 2, and Pastoral Ministry) will be reserved for those who are called and meet the qualifications of a pastor or overseer in 1 Timothy 3:1-7 and Titus 1:5-9 (men only, not divorced, spouse not divorced).
 This regulation applies without exception both to those who are innocent parties of divorce and to others.
 Such a policy does not judge the manner of life of any divorced person.